 Common Mistakes in Parental Consent Letters

-- Inconsistent information: Ensure all details match other application documents
+- Inconsistent information: all details must match the other application documents

-- Missing signatures: All persons with parental responsibility must sign
+- Missing signatures: everyone with parental responsibility must sign

-- Vague arrangements: Be specific about accommodation and care provisions
+- Vague arrangements: be specific about accommodation and care

-- No supporting documents: Include birth certificate and relationship evidence
+- No supporting documents: include the birth certificate and relationship evidence

-- Template language only: Personalise the letter to your specific circumstances
+- Template language only: personalise the letter to your circumstances

 What Are the Care Arrangements for Minors Travelling Alone?

-When a child under 18 travels to the UK alone, detailed care arrangements must be documented including who will receive the child at the airport, where they will stay, and who is responsible for their welfare.
-For stays over 28 days with non-relatives, private fostering regulations apply and the local authority must be notified.
+When a child travels to the UK alone, the application must document who will receive them at the airport, where they will stay, and who is responsible for their welfare.
+For stays over 28 days with non-relatives, private fostering rules apply and the local authority must be notified.

 Private Foster Care Requirements

-If your child will be staying with a host family or private foster carer for more than 28 days, the following documentation is required:
+If your child will stay with a host family or private foster carer beyond 28 days, the official guidance on looking after someone else's child sets out the council notification duties.
+The application needs:

-- Foster carer details: Full name, address, date of birth, and relationship to child
+- Foster carer details: full name, address, date of birth, relationship to the child

-- Local authority notification: Confirmation that the council has been informed
+- Local authority notification: confirmation the council has been informed

-- Welfare assessment: Evidence that an assessment has been or will be conducted
+- Welfare assessment: evidence an assessment has been or will be conducted

 Host Family Arrangements